-- Use the hostname command to change the system's hostname. - Use the interface eth0 command to reconfigure or fine-tune Mgmt port settings, including basic IP settings (DHCP or static address and subnet mask) and physical parameters (duplex, MTU, and speed). - Use the ip command to change the default gateway, DNS server, and domain name. - You can also use the username admin password <password> command to change the admin user's password.
-Refer to Changing the admin Account Password.
+- Use the hostname command to change the system's hostname. - Use the interface eth0 command to reconfigure or fine-tune Mgmt port settings, including basic IP settings (DHCP or static address and subnet mask) and physical parameters (duplex, MTU, and speed). - Use the ip command to change the default gateway, DNS server, and domain name.

+- You can also use the username admin password <password> command to change the admin user's password.
+Refer to Changing the admin Account Password. - Use the chassis box-id command to change the system's box-id.

-Refer to Completing the Initial Setup for a quick summary of the available GigaVUE commands for TA Series nodes.
+Refer to Completing the Initial Setup for a quick summary of the available GigaVUE TA Series commands for TA Series nodes.